«Restaurant Bruno», the black gold emperor, in Lorgues

 This hidden little corner, next to Ventimiglia station, is not as frequently visited as you may imagine, given the excellence of its cuisine.
 But it is truly appreciated by its loyal and gourmet clientele.
 This address already features in several guides.
 It will therefore not be surprising at all if one day it is deservedly blessed with the award of a Michelin star.

 Aesthetic dishes composed by its chef Emanuele Donalisio, one of the Young European Restaurateurs, are served in a classic and refined setting.
-Piedmontese by origin, the chef learnt his trade on a luxury-cruise ship and in the two-Michelin-star Michel Roux restaurant in London, «Le Gavroche».
+Piedmontese by origin, the chef learned his trade on a luxury-cruise ship and in the two-Michelin-star Michel Roux restaurant in London, «Le Gavroche».
 What that means is he has definitely mastered a sense of innovation and a taste for fantasy.

 The aptly named «Il Giardino del Gusto» treats you to a seared scallop topped with a giant, freshly braised red Sanremo shrimp, enriched by a fig emulsion and black truffle pearls.
 A feast for the eyes and for the palate alike.